Here’s a question you need to honestly ask yourself: How coachable are you?

 Generally speaking, during a session the client begins with, “Let’s see what you do with it first, and then we’ll take it from there.”

-Mastering the ability to self-direct has been the cornerstone of our coaching at SOUND ADVICE for more than 20 years.
-In fact, it’s my contention there’s a direct corollary between successful self-direction and your ability to fully and completely commit to any direction you may be given.
-Follow through matters, but it’s not immediately intuitive.
+Mastering the ability to self-direct has been the cornerstone of our coaching at Actors’ SOUND ADVICE for more than 25 years.
+But it’s not immediately intuitive.
 Like all good habits, it takes practice.

 You are what you repeatedly do, as the saying goes.
 And building your ability to self-direct is a result of proper conditioning.
 Proper conditioning is a result of insightful coaching.